crimes-johnson/TechBot/README.md

 Put it on a USB stick and run techbot_v2.bat on the target machine!

+See example_log_file.txt to see how the script logs information.

 !Features
 Automatically grabs and outputs machine specifications to a timestamped txt file, including:
 *Computer name